-January is the month we dive head first into everything; fitness, health, work, personal goals, organising and decluttering our life.
+January is the month we dive head first into everything and I have to remind myself to just keep swimming as Dory would say.
+We pick up things we’ve forgotten over the holiday whether it’s fitness, work, personal goals, organising and decluttering our life.

 It’s the time when we all simultaneously try and do everything we want to.
 For me, this is what that has looked like so far: work, gym, essay work for my Masters, notes on a TV series I’m creating and reading whenever I can.